 First, you might notice that when you search DuckDuckGo, there may be an "

 &atb=" URL parameter in the web address at the top of your browser.
-This parameter is a private method we developed to help us anonymously A/B (split) test experience changes we make to DuckDuckGo.
+This parameter allows us to anonymously A/B (split) test product changes we make to DuckDuckGo.
 For example, users in the A group would get blue links and users in the B group would get red links, and we'd be able to measure how usage of DuckDuckGo is impacted by different color links.

 Second, we measure engagement of specific events on the page (e.g. when a misspelling message is displayed, and when it is clicked).
 This allows us to run experiments where we can test different misspelling messages and use CTR (click through rate) to determine the message's efficacy.
 If you are looking at network requests, these are the ones going to the one-pixel image at